choychris/RoboND-Perception-Project/README.md

 Third, I use RANSAC algorithm i.e the `pcl.SACMODEL_PLANE` and `pcl.SAC_RANSAC`, to separate the table (a plane object) and the target objects.

-For the full code implemention in python, please check [HERE] (/pr2_robot/scripts/project_template.py).
+For the full code implemention in python, please check [HERE](/pr2_robot/scripts/project_template.py).

 As shown in the pictures, after filtering, we can separate the target objects without noises.